MohammadAlAgha/luminexa/README.md

 <!-- Tech stack -->
 <img src="./readme/title5.svg"/>

-###  Coffee Express is built using the following technologies:
+### Luminexa is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.